Subterranean Termites

-With jaws like saws and teeth like knives, subterranean termites won’t just come out of the woodwork--they are the woodwork.
-They’ll chew and chew until they’ve had their fill, and they’re never full.
-If you don’t catch these munching maniacs quickly, they have the potential to collapse your home and cost you more than a money tree.
+With jaws like saws and teeth like knives, subterranean termites won’t just come out of the woodwork — they are the woodwork.
+The pest will chew until they’ve had their fill, and they’re never full.
+If you don’t catch these munching maniacs quickly, they have the potential to cause severe structural damage to your home, business, or other structure.

 Termites cause billions of dollars in property damage throughout the United States every year.
 A single termite colony can consume as much as seven pounds of wood in a year.
-These pests can not only damage the wood in your home, but potentially make your house structurally unsafe.
+These pests not only damage the wood in homes and other buildings but the pest has the potential to make it structurally unsafe.

 Subterranean Termite Infestation

-You’ll want to be checking your pipes for any leaks, air conditioning units, and other places where moisture will collect or drain.
-Always inspect your woodpiles too.
-This is a subterranean termite’s favorite snack and they will want to eat as much as they can.
-In fact, it is so popular among these termites that anything made out of wood has the the potential to harbor between a few hundred to a few thousand of these insatiable insects.
+Homeowners and business owners should check pipes for any leaks, air conditioning units, and other places where moisture will collect or drain as the pest needs this moisture to survive.
+It’s important to check woodpiles too — this is a subterranean termite’s favorite snack and the pest will want to eat as much as they can.
+In fact, it is so popular among these termites that anything made out of wood has the potential to harbor between a few hundred to a few thousand of these insatiable insects.

 Termites will feed all day, every day.
-Anything that has cellulose inside is a perfect snack for them.
+Anything that contains cellulose is a perfect snack for the pest.
 In the wild, termites are actually considered beneficial.
-The byproducts termites produce after feeding becomes organic matter that creates healthy soil.
+The byproducts termites produce after feeding become an organic matter that creates healthy soil.

 Types of Subterranean Termites